stefanodriussi/rconsharp/README.md

 ## Quick example

 This is a very basic snippet that allows you to forward commands to a Rcon enabled remote server.
+(In order to run this example, you also need the package `RconSharp.Socket` to be installed from NuGet)

 ```
 // create an instance of the socket.
 In this case i've used the .Net 4.5 object defined in the project